Frequently Asked Questions

 - If your GPA in science/math is lower than 3.2, consider taking additional courses in these areas to demonstrate that science/math is actually a strength for you.
 GPA is of particular concern to our Master’s students because the University of Oregon Graduate School REQUIRES students to maintain a 3.0 in order to graduate.

 - If you don’t have experience with programming, consider taking a course or doing some self-study (such as taking an online course or working through the Rosalind website).
 Python and R are especially useful with respect to the classes we offer.
+Creating a free GitHub profile and uploading problems you have solved using Python/R is a great way to demonstrate your coding experience.

 - GRE scores are not currently required to apply to this program, but if you have high scores (especially on the quantitative section and subject tests), they will help strengthen your application.